What is the Best Supplement for an Enlarged Prostate?

 However, a regulatory loophole allows manufacturers to cluster ingredients together with a “proprietary blend.”

 Many brands label each individual ingredient quantity.
-But this does not guarantee clinically relevant doses.
+However, this does not guarantee clinically relevant doses.

 For example, some saw palmetto supplements offer less than 320 mg per day and contain as low as 40% fatty acids, so they will be ineffective.